-We all love water during the summer.
-But this summer, we need to take care of our water now, to help us enjoy it all summer.
+We all love water, but we also need to take care of our water, to help us enjoy it all year round.

-Love Every Drop is all about doing both - letting you know the times and places where your actions can make the most difference - but also giving you the chance to share in bucket-loads of great water rewards all summer long!
+Love Every Drop is all about doing both - letting you know the ways, times and places where your actions can make the most difference - as well as enjoying and celebrating water!

 How it works

 We're a community of water lovers, and want to share with you how we love and look after our water, and hear from you about how you love our water.